itpp-labs/odoo-development/docs/odoo/usage/debug-mode.rst

      localhost:8069/web?debug=1

-Or use UI as described below
+or use UI as described below

 10.0+